Toblerity/zope.index.rtree/README.txt

 =========================
-anima.core.content.index.spatial
+zope.index.SpatialIndex
 =========================

-The package `anima.core.content.index.spatial` provides a 2d, 3d, n-d spatial index.
+The package `zope.index.SpatialIndex` provides a 2d, 3d, n-d spatial index.
-It builts upon the python rtree package which has a fast underlying C library.
+It builds upon the python rtree package which has a fast underlying C library.
 Furthermore, this index integrates fully with the zodb, including transactions.

 You can index bounding boxes and points currently.